ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 of Elixir applications since it's used to start processes and supervisors at the start of the application.

-Here's what an example `Application` file would look like with Code Fences applied.
+Here's what an example `Application` file would look like with Eject Fences applied.

 ```elixir